Lennox Bridge, Parramatta

 The Lennox Bridge is a heritage-listed sandstone single arch bridge across the Parramatta River, located in Parramatta in Western Sydney, New South Wales, Australia.
 The bridge was designed by and built under the supervision of David Lennox, the first Colonial Superintendent of Bridges using convict labour between 1836 and 1839.
 The Lennox Bridge is the third oldest surviving masonry bridge in New South Wales.
 The bridge carries Church Street, the main north-south street of Parramatta's central business district.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+The bridge carries the Parramatta Light Rail, which runs on-street along Church Street.

 History

 The Lennox Bridge is on the site of the earliest documented crossing of the Parramatta River in the Parramatta area, dating from early colonial settlement.
 The current bridge is the third on, or adjacent to, the site.
 The first was a simple timber footbridge which was destroyed by floods in 1795.
 The second bridge, called the Gaol Bridge, was built on stone piers with timber railings and was completed between 1802 and 1804.

 The current Lennox Bridge is a single span stone elliptical arch bridge over Parramatta River on the line of Church Street, and is constructed of sandstone sourced from the Parramatta Female Factory quarry.
 Completed in 1839, the bridge cost £1,797 to complete.